nolimitdev/vue-html-secure/README.md

 ### v-html-safe="..." or $safeHTML(...)

-This leaves all HTML tags except for <script> and remove insecure elements's attributes starting "on*" and also values starting "javascript:*".
+This leaves all HTML tags except for &lt;script&gt; and remove insecure elements's attributes starting "on*" and also values starting "javascript:*".

 ### v-html-escape="..." or $escapeHTML(...)